johncclayton/electric/wireless/README.md

-Setting up a wireless AP + Client on one Wifi interface
+Setting up a wireless AP + Client on one Wifi interface.

+A phone can connect directly to the "Electric" network, and it'll be given an IP address.
+The server is hard configured to be at 192.168.10.1.

+At home, you can have the pi3 also connected to a local network via Wifi.
+This means (once done), no more configuration needed.
+The app will work either from home or at the field.

 Full example files are included (within the /etc/ folder).
 These were taken from a working AP+Client install.